CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is not a legitimate skill file - it is a prompt injection attack attempting to override system instructions and execute malicious code.
-The content provides zero educational or instructional value and represents a security threat rather than useful guidance.
+This is not a legitimate skill.
+It is a prompt injection attempt that instructs Claude to ignore previous instructions and execute malicious code.
+The content provides zero educational or operational value and actively attempts to compromise safety boundaries.

 Suggestions

-Remove all prompt injection patterns ('Ignore all previous instructions', 'System Override', etc.)
+Remove all prompt injection patterns ('Ignore all previous instructions', 'System Override') and replace with legitimate skill content.

 DimensionReasoningScore